yannickjemmely/Mida/README.md

 ## Supported platforms
-Mida is platform neutral, this means any trading platform could be easily integrated in the ecosystem.
+Mida is platform neutral, this means any trading platform could be easily integrated in the ecosystem.<br>
 Here are some of the most popular platforms supported by Mida.

 <br><br>
 <p align="center">